-Living in the United States without immigration documents is is difficult.
+Living in the United States without permanent resident status is difficult.

 - Maybe your husband cannot find a good-paying job because he does not have a green card or work permit.

 - Perhaps your oldest child just graduated from high school but cannot go to college or join the military.

 - Or your sister is facing deportation due to a crime she committed 10 years ago.

 Getting past these problems is difficult.
 But if we work together, you will have a better chance of success.

 For more than 20 years, we’ve helped many immigrants from several different countries, move past such issues and win the right to live, work, and go to school legally in the United States.